 Identification tags are particularly important during the holidays.
 Pets are more prone to get lost because of travel, fireworks and other surprises.
 Make sure your pet has a collar and MFA-designed ID tags.
 These exclusive dog (and cat!) tags are created by our ace in-house designer at Michelson Found Animals.
 They come in various sizes for small and large pets, and feature all sorts of designs – even special holiday ones!

-Also make sure your pet is microchipped, the microchip is registered and your contact information is up to date on the microchip registry.
-Inexpensive microchips are available at our Adopt & Shop locations.
-And we established the first no-cost microchip registry so you don’t have to pay a yearly fee or pay whenever you change your contact information.
+Also make sure your pet is microchipped, the microchip is registered and your contact information is up to date with your microchip registry.
+Microchips are available at your vet or nearby microchip clinic.

 - Choking hazards